Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Introduction

 \section{Introduction}

-Snow is composed of transparent ice grains that absorb light very weakly at visible and near-infrared wavelengths \citep{warren2019}.
+Snow is composed of transparent ice grains that absorb light very weakly at visible wavelengths \citep{warren2019}.
 Because of this, photons that enter a snowpack will typically scatter many times off of a large number of ice grains before they either exit the medium or get absorbed.
 The study of snow optics has historically focused on the interaction of snow with \emph{sunlight}, as understanding this interaction is essential to understanding snow cover's contribution to the Earth's climate \citep{henderson2018} and for forecasting snow melt \citep{painter2010}, among other things.
-A key goal of snow optics has been to predict spectral albedo as a function of intrinsic snowpack properties---such as grain size, which determines the probability that a photon will be absorbed at each scattering event \citep{ww1}, and the concentration of light absorbing particles such as dust, black carbon, or algae that are mixed into the snow \citep{WW2, skiles2018}.
+A key goal of snow optics has been to predict spectral albedo as a function of snowpack properties---such as grain size, which determines the probability that a photon will be absorbed at each scattering event \citep{ww1}, and the concentration of light absorbing particles such as dust, black carbon, or algae that are mixed into the snow \citep{WW2, skiles2018}.

 The development of accurate spectral albedo models has, in turn, led to the development of optical sensing methods that retrieve grain size \citep{nolin2000, gallet2009} and LAP concentrations \citep{zege2011, painter2012} from spectral albedo measurements.
 These methods, while useful, have limitations.
 Snowpack albedo is largely independent of important properties such as snow density \citep{ww1}.
-Furthermore, spectral albedo measurements usually require passive illumination by sunlight, which precludes their use at night and for several months of the year in polar regions.
-Albedo models also assume steady-state illumination that is either collimated or diffuse.
-As such, they cannot fully model the optical response of snowpack to the focused, time-modulated illumination employed by lidar systems.
+Furthermore, spectral albedo measurements usually require passive illumination by sunlight, and as such cannot be used to retrieve snow properties at night and for several months of the year in polar regions.
+Albedo models developed for solar illumination assume steady-state illumination that is collimated, diffuse, or a mixture of the two.
+As such, they cannot fully model lidar waveform measurements, which consist of the time-dependent optical response of snowpack to focused, pulsed illumination.